Enter Name and Email To Learn How You Can Help

 rifles found in the person’s home, even if the guns were not present or used during the actual offense.
 All too often, a nonviolent or addicted drug offender selling drugs in their home can find themselves serving an extra five years in prison just because they also had a gun in the home — even if the gun was never used during a drug sale.
 The Armed Career Criminal Act (ACCA, 18 U.S.C. § 924(e)) is another federal gun law that requires a 15-year mandatory minimum sentence for anyone who possesses a gun or ammunition and also has three prior convictions for drug trafficking or violent felonies.
 The mandatory minimum applies even if the prior convictions are very old, nonviolent, minor, resulted from a drug addiction, or resulted in no prison time.
 Currently, there is no safety valve for any federal gun crimes.

-Maurice, and James were sentenced to spend the rest of their natural lives in prison for a crime where no one was murdered, or injured.
+Maurice was sentenced to spend the rest of his life in prison for a crime where no one was murdered, or injured.
 This was Maurice's first conviction.
-They deserve a second chance.
+He deserves a second chance.
 Help us correct this huge injustice!